 The background music is also good.
 I like Honoka's theme: Like the Blue Sky that is played during the management part of the game for the cheery upbeat tune and accompanying bass to match the playable girl Honoka's lively personality.
 I also like Blowin' my Mind (Japanese version only) and the Until the Morning Comes for their equally cheery, upbeat and catchy tunes that are played during the late afternoon beach volleyball games, giving the player additional motivation to enjoy the action at the semi-final or final matches of that rank.

-Despite encountering some gameplay problems, I still recommend playing DEAD OR ALIVE Xtreme Venus Vacation, and I plan to continue playing until I can unlock the final cutscene that triggers when a girl reaches the maximum level at 80.
-There are large amounts of cute teasing and fanservice, a somewhat entertaining variety of themed events every week, and I have been able to manage progressing through the game without spending a cent so far.
+Despite encountering some gameplay problems, I still recommend playing DEAD OR ALIVE Xtreme Venus Vacation because there are large amounts of cute teasing and fanservice, a somewhat entertaining variety of themed events every week, and I have been able to manage progressing through the game without spending a cent so far.

 If you meet the geographical restrictions imposed on the English version of this game, or don't mind the Japanese version, are a patient player who can accept the fan service, gacha system, and spending hundreds of hours by playing this game for at least a year or more, this is a nice free-to-play game to pass the time.